 Walter Sky’s ethos extends far beyond the minimalist kit itself.
 In fact, one could say it all began with Nathan Andersen’s lifelong quest for an essential skin—which manifested itself quite literally at first.
 A devotee to Everett Ruess’ linoleum landscape prints, Nathan began his search for a tattoo artist to relay this same artistic story on his left arm.
 And that’s when he came across the ever-prolific Lisa Orth, an artist based out of Seattle renowned for translating natural themes into otherworldly etchings on skin.

-Tell us about the first design featured in your Walter Sky collaboration.
+Tell us about the first design featured in your Walter Sky collaboration and your newest product, the merino wool sock.

 This first design—the Lisa Orth Collab Hat—encapsulates the dynamic energy behind the work that Nathan and I have accomplished together so far.
 I wanted to capture the energetic counterplay between the power of the sun and the grounding earth energy of the mountains, one giving way to the other and the interplay between.